-Identify and reduce idle time is very important for business, especially the manufacturer because it is very costly.
+Identifying and reducing idle time is very important for businesses, especially manufacturers because it is very costly.
 We still pay for employees even they do not involve in any productive activities.
 Depreciation yet charges even those machines do not use.
 Huge unutilized time shows that the company has underutilized its resources.
 The longer it takes, the more expensive the company needs to spend on its production cost.

 Idle Time Formula

-Idle time formula will help us to calculate the percentage which idle occurs compare to a total working hour.
+Idle time formula will help us to calculate the percentage of idle time compared to a total working hour.
 In other words, it is the time which company wast due to unutilized time.

 To calculate idle time, we simply deduct the actual working hour from the total standard hour, the difference is idle time.
-It shows the number of hours which company spends without getting anything.
+It shows the number of hours which company spends without getting anything done.

 We can calculate idle time per employee, by the departments, or a whole company.
 Management should calculate idle time by department or processing stage which easies to find causes and solutions.